rapidsai/deployment/source/guides/azure/infiniband.md

 pytest -vs ucp/_libs/tests/
 ```

-Now check to see if IB works, for that you can run some of the benchmarks that we include in UCX-Py, for example:
+Now check to see if InfiniBand works, for that you can run some of the benchmarks that we include in UCX-Py, for example:

 ```shell
 # Let UCX pick the best transport (expecting NVLink when available,